 In order to more effectively manage congestion and optimize solutions, the Met Council needs to more thoroughly evaluate whether the region's Congestion Management Process strategies have had the intended congestion management effect.
 This includes an analysis of not only project-level impacts of strategies, but also an evaluation of whether alternative strategies could have had a greater impact and/or a better benefit-to-cost ratio.
 The Met Council, via the Congestion Management Process and its Policies and Procedures document, developed a data-driven mechanism to quantify and better assess strategy effectiveness.
-The Metropolitan Council also recognizes that the Congestion Management Process strategies need to be more effectively communicated with regional stakeholders and the public, which will be accomplished via the Congestion Management Process Advisory Committee and Congestion Management Process documents.
+The Metropolitan Council also recognizes that the Congestion Management Process and the public, which will be accomplished via the Congestion Management Process Advisory Committee and Congestion Management Process documents.